mac-s-g/react-json-view/README.md

 cd react-json-view
 npm install
 ```
-  3. run webpack to start webpack-dev-server with hot-reloading enabled
+  3. Run webpack to start webpack-dev-server with hot-reloading enabled
     * `npm run dev:hot`
-  4. open port 2000 in your browser
+  4. Open port 2000 in your browser
     * navigate to localhost:2000

 #### Development within a Docker Container